 Another Angelin tenet is that any successful salesperson needs to have a philosophy.

 “My philosophy as trainer is working on your activity level, mindset, ability to recover from stress, and nutrition,” adds Angelin.

 If you’re an up and coming salesperson, whether it be in fitness, retail, cars, anything, you may be thinking, “But my manager tells me how to sell and I’m just following orders.”
 This line of thinking is incorrect because a sale is a sale regardless if it was done by the script.

 “The mark of a great manager is humility,” says Angelin.
 “Numbers don’t lie.
 If you have a salesperson that does it a different way than the manger but he/she makes the sales, that’s OK.
 If you’re doing it a certain way and you’re selling, keep up the good work.”

-Between writing books, keeping tabs on every new fitness hire at 24 Hour Fitness, and consulting people on sales, Angelin still trains his own private clients most of which are New York City CEOs.
+Between writing books, keeping tabs on every new fitness hire, and consulting people on sales, Angelin still trains his own private clients most of which are New York City CEOs.
 However, he still trains former NBA player Wally Szczerbiak and another professional athlete he prefers to keep anonymous.
 When asked who his dream sale would be–who he would love to try to sell/talk sales with–his response is indicative that he’s the right guy for the Regional Educator position.

 “When I stand in front of a group of 40 trainers in Colorado then a week later I get 17 e-mails that read, ‘Omg, I just sold my first training package,’ that’s what gets me most excited,” says Angelin.
 “The new, everyday fitness professional being successful is what motivates me.”